-Body Surf/Demonic Possession: His modus operandi is to move from one body to another, chemically wrecking whichever body he is inhabiting.
+- Body Surf: His modus operandi is to move from one body to another, chemically wrecking whichever body he is inhabiting.
 He moves on by killing his hosts, hence the name.

 The fear of insects, of swarms and hives and being invaded inside.

-The Unfavorite: If the victim has any kids of his or her own, then those kids will likely be neglected as the Child becomes more and more important to the parent.
-Sometimes, she will take the hassle and put them out of the picture.
+- The Unfavorite: If the victim has any kids of his or her own, then those kids will likely be neglected as the Child becomes more and more important to the parent.

 The Mother of Snakes isn't just the fear of snakes, but the fear of what you are, what you were, and what you might become.
 Those who hate themselves and look into the mirror will see her and if they accept her, she will make them into her Lilim, whom she gifts with scales, fangs, and the ability to travel through mirrors.